pablojosecodes/Steal-Like-an-Artist/README.md

-This project implements a minimalistic version of Neural Style Transfer (NST) using PyTorch
+This repo implements a minimalistic version of Neural Style Transfer (NST) using PyTorch

 ## Sample Outputs